 Updating your OpenERP Installation¶

-Of course you should always test these updates on a staging environment (copy of your production environment) before actually applying on the real production systems.
+Of course you should always test these updates on a staging environment (copy of your production environment) before applying them on the real production systems.

-Minor/patch releases of OpenERP are identified by an increasing 3rd release number, for example v5.0.15 is the 15th patch release of OpenERP v5.0.
+Minor/patch releases of OpenERP are identified by an increasing 3rd release number, for example, v6.0.15 would be the 15th patch release of OpenERP v6.0.

-You can skip minor versions, for example you don't need to install all the intermediary versions between 5.0.6 and 5.0.15 if you need to upgrade an outdated installation, as long as you stay in the same version line (5.0 in this example).
+You can skip minor versions, for example, you do not need to install all the intermediary versions between 6.0.6 and 6.0.15 if you need to upgrade an outdated installation, as long as you stay in the same version line (6.0 in this example).